dansmithphysics/greenland_attenuation_measurement/README.md

 # Bulk Attenuation Measurement at Summit Station, Greenland.

-Analysis code for the * *in situ* * broadband measurement of the radio frequency attenuation length at Summit Station, Greenland.
+Analysis code for the *in situ* broadband measurement of the radio frequency attenuation length at Summit Station, Greenland.
 The data was collected by Dan Smith, Bryan Hendricks and Christoph Welling in Summer 2021 for the RNO-G collaboration.

 As of March 2022, the results are in a paper out for review in the Journal of Glaciology.
+The current citation is:

-* *In situ* *, broadband measurement of the radio frequency attenuation length at Summit Station, Greenland, J.A.
-Aguilar * *et al.* * e-Print: [2201.07846](https://arxiv.org/abs/2201.07846) [astro-ph.IM]
+*In situ*, broadband measurement of the radio frequency attenuation length at Summit Station, Greenland, J.A.
+Aguilar *et al.* e-Print: [2201.07846](https://arxiv.org/abs/2201.07846) [astro-ph.IM]

+Please direct all code-related questions to [danielsmith@uchicago.edu](mailto:danielsmith@uchicago.edu).

 ## Data